Heather’s teaching philosophy.

 Introduction to Rhetoric & Media Studies

 What is rhetoric?
-And how should be understand the current mediaspace in which we find ourselves living?
+And how should be understand the current mediaspace in which we find ourselves living, especially in the age of AI?
 This course introduces students to the idea of rhetoric as symbolic action.
 By which we mean, how humans use symbols (from language to nonverbal to digital) to create meaning.
 Course focuses include language, narrative, argumentation, organization and interpersonal communication, presentational skills, media economies, social media development, and public sphere theory.

 -